 The Tribunal only keeps the following documents from mediation:

 - Mediation Memorandum of Agreement (if entered into by the parties)

 Step 5: After mediation

-If mediation does not resolve the issues, then the Board may schedule a hearing.
+If mediation does not resolve the issues, the Tribunal may schedule a hearing.
 The mediator who guided the mediation will not be assigned to hear the matter nor will they discuss the mediation process with the presiding panel.
 The mediator cannot be compelled as a witness in any further proceedings.

 Once mediation is over, the parties may have a better understanding of the issues and be more prepared at the hearing.